Piers Morgan Dragged On Twitter After Making Fun Of Women’s March On Washington

 — Matt Bors (@MattBors) January 21, 2017

-There was some interest in Piers’ Morgan’s “Man’s March.”
-White nationalist Richard Spencer showed his support of the idea when he retweeted Piers, probably while still nursing that shiner after getting punched in the eye during the inauguration day protests.
+There was some interest in Piers Morgan’s “Men’s March.”
+White nationalist Richard Spencer showed his support of the idea when he retweeted Piers.

-Morgan only finally backed down much later in the day, claiming that he had to cancel plans for his offensive “Men’s March” because his wife told him that he couldn’t go.
-At least someone in their household has some sense.
-Meanwhile, millions of men, women and children showed up in Washington D.C. and many other sister cities throughout the United States and the rest of the world in solidarity to let politicians know that women are not going to go backwards and let any of their rights go.
-There is still much work to do considering that women are still making less than their male counterparts.
+Morgan only finally backed down much later in the day, quipping that he had to cancel plans for his offensive “Men’s March” because his wife told him that he couldn’t go.
+Meanwhile, millions of men, women, and children showed up in Washington, D.C., and many other sister cities throughout the United States and the rest of the world in solidarity to let politicians know that women are not going to go backwards and let any of their rights go.

 [Featured Image by Alberto E. Rodriguez/Getty Images]